ElucidataInc/polly-docs/docs/Apps/Phantasus.md

 ## What is Phantasus?

 Phantasus is a web application for visual and interactive gene expression analysis.
 Phantasus is based on Morpheus – a web-based software for heatmap visualization and analysis, which was integrated with an R environment via OpenCPU API.
 Phantasus supports basic visualization such as heatmaps, filtering methods, R-based methods such as k-means clustering, principal component analysis, and differential expression analysis with the limma package.
+Detailed documentation of the Phantasus application can be accessed [here](https://artyomovlab.wustl.edu/phantasus/phantasus-tutorial.html).

 ## How does Phantasus help in data analysis?